JDM: Japanese Drift Master – What We Know So Far

 Will JDM: Japanese Drift Master have what it takes to answer the long-standing cries of Forza Horizon fans eagerly awaiting a true Japan-based open-world drifting game?
 We can’t wait to find out!

-In the meantime, why not experience what our free touge drifting games have to offer?
+In the meantime, why not experience what our free touge drifting games offer?
 We have two perfect Drifted exclusives for you to enjoy – Drift Hunters MAX and Touge Drift & Racing.

 JDM: Japanese Drift Master FAQ